evan-carr-sap/sbpa-workshop/6 Visibility/readme.md

 ## Summary

 You have now configured a visibility scenario which is related to your process.
 Based on this configuration a dashboard will be created which you can use the measure the performance, but to also get deep insights into single instances and even trigger actions.
-Remark: the creation of actions we have not covered here.

 You are now able to:
 - [x] Prepare your process